 May 26th – July 15th, 2013

 This solo museum video exhibition included 5 videos from past projects plus a new site-specific video representing a 180-degree view of a unique scene in a rural part of the United States.
 This panoramic view was created with five videos.
 This installation of five videos was entitled “Moments of Wonder” (Mementos de Asombro).
 These short videos were synchronized to start on top of the water and go down into the water together.
 Then it would come back out of the water at the same time.
-The footage was edited in slow motion to force the viewer to slow down in their movements as they walked around the installation while allowing them to view specific elements in region that would not be available in real time.
+The footage was edited in slow motion to force the viewer to slow down in their movements as they walked around the installation while allowing them to view specific elements in regions that would not be available in real-time.
 The abstractions that occurred during the projections provided an additional aesthetic element to the documentation.
 Maps were also presented alongside each of the videos in the exhibition to note their locations around the world.
-The installation provided a link to historical investigations in art, the attention given to the environmentism in society and art and created a connection between the viewer and environments from around the world.
+The installation provided a link to historical investigations in art, the attention given to the environmentalism in society and art and created a connection between the viewer and environments from around the world.

 Video – Biological Regionalism: Lake Erie Tributary, Sheridan, New York, USA – Video 3 of 5 in 180-degree projection